 Set up push notifications for FCM

-Note: See Push notifications for HMS if you want to see the instructions for HMS push notifications.
+Note: See Set up push notifications for HMS if you want to see the instructions for HMS push notifications.

 The Sendbird server requires your server key to send notification requests to FCM on behalf of your server.
 This is required for FCM to authorize HTTP requests.

-Note: If you already have your server key, skip this step and go directly to Step 2: Register server key to Sendbird Dashboard.
+If you already have your server key, you can skip this step and go directly to Step 2: Register server key to Sendbird Dashboard.

 - Go to the Firebase console.
-If you don't have a Firebase project for a client app, create a new project.
+If you don't have a Firebase project for your client app, create a new project.

-Select your project card to move to the Project Overview.
+Select your project card to move to Project Overview.